Clean Streets Enforcement Campaign

 - Up to £1,000 for obstructing an authorised officer

 How you can recognise the enforcement officers

-The enforcement officers wear navy blue polo shirts with the Bristol City Council and Kingdom logos on them.
+The enforcement officers wear polo shirts with the 3GS logo on them, and the Bristol City Council emblem on their epaulettes.
 They also carry warrant cards to identify themselves.

 Paying your fines